GSA/CFO.gov/_cards/2021-11-26-0501-Personal-Accountability-Senior.md

 behavior_illustrations: "Revises and communicates to employees expectations and methods for achieving results in light of failed or delayed agency- level project ?
 Administers and provides oversight of a new complex procedure which delegates responsibility for compliance to various agencies or parties ?
 Accomplishes cultural change of accountability among staff by defining roles and responsibilities to ensure agency goals are met"
 proficiency_level_definition: Applies the competency in exceptionally difficult situations ?
 Serves as a key resource and advises others ?
 Demonstrates comprehensive, expert understanding of concepts and processes
 relevant_courses:
-- <a href="https://www.LearnAtGSUSA.com/ACQI9008" aria-label="Advanced COR Workshop (ACQI9008) - https://www.LearnAtGSUSA.com/ACQI9008">Advanced COR Workshop (ACQI9008)</a>, GSU
+- <a href="https://www.LearnAtGSUSA.com/ACQI9008" aria-label="Advanced COR Workshop (ACQI9008) - https://www.LearnAtGSUSA.com/ACQI9008">Advanced COR Workshop (ACQI9008)</a>, Graduate School USA (GSUSA)
-- Course Coming Soon
+- <a href="https://www.LearnAtGSUSA.com/AUDT8034" aria-label="Effective Audit Resolution, Follow-up and Implementation (AUDT8034) - https://www.LearnAtGSUSA.com/AUDT8034">Effective Audit Resolution, Follow-up and Implementation (AUDT8034)</a>, Graduate School USA (GSUSA)
-- <a href="https://www.LearnAtGSUSA.com/AUDT8034" aria-label="Effective Audit Resolution, Follow-up and Implementation (AUDT8034) - https://www.LearnAtGSUSA.com/AUDT8034">Effective Audit Resolution, Follow-up and Implementation (AUDT8034)</a>, GSU
+- <a href="https://www.LearnAtGSUSA.com/AUDT9010" aria-label="Leadership, Motivation and Accountability for High Performance Audit Organizations (AUDT9010) - https://www.LearnAtGSUSA.com/AUDT9010">Leadership, Motivation and Accountability for High Performance Audit Organizations (AUDT9010)</a>, Graduate School USA (GSUSA)
-- <a href="https://www.LearnAtGSUSA.com/AUDT9010" aria-label="Leadership, Motivation and Accountability for High Performance Audit Organizations (AUDT9010) - https://www.LearnAtGSUSA.com/AUDT9010">Leadership, Motivation and Accountability for High Performance Audit Organizations (AUDT9010)</a>, GSU
+- <a href="https://masoncpe.gmu.edu/search/publicCourseSearchDetails.do?method=load&courseId=2417838" aria-label="PEBU 0742 Governance and Ethics - https://masoncpe.gmu.edu/search/publicCourseSearchDetails.do?method=load&courseId=2417838">PEBU 0742 Governance and Ethics</a>, GMU
 filters: Personal-Accountability GS-14-15 series-0501
 ---